harry7557558/spirulae/home/index.md

-GPU-accelerated math function graphers in a web browser, both 3D and 2D.
+GPU-accelerated math function graphers in web browsers, both 3D and 2D.

 This is a personal passion project.
 Back in 2022 I couldn't find a 3D graphing calculator with satisfying 3D implicit surface rendering on the internet, so I made one, and the development continued.
 I was initially inspired by raymarching demos on [Shadertoy](https://www.shadertoy.com/), but as I extended the equation parser and renderer to other types of math functions, currently implemented function graphers are not limited to implicit ones.